What is the CAPSMTB project?

 The project is to Create a European Professional Standard for MTB instructor-guides (CAPS-MTB) in Europe.
-It needed a snappy acronym for the European Commission funding which is helping to ensure the project’s delivery across Europe during 2017/2018.
+It needed a snappy acronym for the European Commission funding which helped to ensure the project’s delivery across Europe during 2017/2018.
 The project is aimed both at:

 - countries/organisations who already have instructor-guide training programs and